Quantum Subdivision Capacities and Continuous-time Quantum Coding: Acknowledgements

 \section{Acknowledgements}

 We thank Geza Giedke, Fernando Pastawski, Oleg Szehr and Andreas Winter for fruitful discussions and valuable suggestions.
-A.\ M\"uller-Hermes and M.\ Wolf acknowledge support from the CHIST-ERA/BMBF project CQC.
-M. Wolf is also supported by the Alfried Krupp von Bohlen und Halbach-Stiftung.
-D.\ Reeb is supported by the Marie Curie Intra-European Fellowship QUINTYL.
 Finally we are grateful to the Isaac Newton Institute for Mathematical Sciences and to the Benasque Center for Science where part of this work has been conducted.